Scalable Analytics: Is the End of Hadoop Near?

 The Rise of Spark

-While the media was busy flexing the kind of power Hadoop could offer anyone dealing with Big Data, a silent contender rose amidst its ranks.
+While the media was busy flexing the kind of power Hadoop could offer anyone dealing with Big data solutions, a silent contender rose amidst its ranks.
 Spark was initially expected to be a plug-in module for Hadoop, but has outgrown its older brother to the point Spark without Hadoop is becoming the new reality.

 Spark made its way in the market as a faster, more modern alternative to Hadoop.
 Sure, the two can be used together, but developers reasoned: why go through all the trouble?